uva-bi-sdad/oss-2020/src/03_github-network-analysis/README.md

 ### TO-DO:

-1. Finish running full network analyses over time
+- Finish running full network analyses over time
-    a.
-Convert code to function in `R` and run `slurm`
+  - Convert code to function in `R` and run `slurm`
-2. Re-run international network analyses
+- Re-run international network analyses
-    a.
-Match users to country code through academic institutions
+  - Match users to country code through academic institutions
-    b.
-Match users to countries based on email
+  - Match users to countries based on email
-    c.
-Match users to countries based on cities
+  - Match users to countries based on cities
-    d.
-Re-run international networks based on these updates
+  - Re-run international networks based on these updates
-    e.
-Convert code to function in `R` and run `slurm`
+  - Convert code to function in `R` and run `slurm`
-3. Run repo networks using the `slurm` procedure
+- Run repo networks using the `slurm` procedure
-4. Run academic academic networks using the `slurm` procedure
+- Run academic academic networks using the `slurm` procedure
-5. Run company networks using the `slurm` procedure
+- Run company networks using the `slurm` procedure

 ### GitHub file structure: